formancehq/formance-sdk-python/docs/apis/tags/TransactionsApi.md

 <a name="get_transaction"></a>
 > TransactionResponse get_transaction(ledgertxid)

-Get transaction from a ledger by its ID.
+Get transaction from a ledger by its ID

 ### Example